All Episodes

 Yep.

-And there's no Russian collusion, which means the the black helicopter theories are blown out of the water.
+And there's no Russian collusion, which means the black helicopter theories are blown out of the water.

-And then you got Loretta Lynch, and then you got a guy that's even admitting he's got a personal vendetta here because yeah, I was fired.
+And then you got Loretta Lynch, and then you got a guy that's even admitting he's got a personal vendetta here because yeah, was fired.

-Of course I have an agenda.
+Of course, I have an agenda.

-I'm I'm hopelessly biased.
+I'm hopelessly biased.

-Um I think it went great, Sean.
+I think it went great, Sean.

 Really bad day for Loretta Lynch, but a really good day for us.

-I mean, they they won't.
+No, they won't.

-Listen, uh they they have made up their minds, but it's uh honestly I think it at this point it's working in our favor because you know, real people throughout the country are seeing this nonsense, they're seeing this uh, you know, uh pile on uh of of these agendas trying to get pushed.
+Listen, they have made up their minds, but honestly, I think at this point, it's working in our favor because real people throughout the country are seeing this nonsense.

-And so, you know, that won't go away.
+And so that won't go away.

 But you know what?

-Uh and and Trump's been vindicated.
+And Trump's been vindicated.

-So I I'm excited.
+So I'm excited.

-I mean uh you can't.
+No, you can't.

-Listen, you you know my father pretty well as yeah.
+Listen, you know my father pretty well.

-Him saying, Hey, I hope the thing can go away.
+Him saying, hey, I hope the thing can go away.

 We both agree.

-I say, hey, you gotta do your job.
+Hey, you got to do your job.

 Right.

-I mean, you guys talking like human beings.
+Talking like human beings.

-You know, I know Comey may not be capable of that.
+I know Comey may not be capable of that.

-Meanwhile, you know, Comey doesn't report that, he doesn't do anything, he doesn't take it to a higher level.
+He doesn't take it to a higher level.

 Why?

-Well, that's the whole point.
+But that's the whole point.

-I mean he himself is breaking the law by doing it.
+He himself is breaking the law by doing it.

 So it's amazing.

-I mean, you want to talk about obstruction of justice.
+I mean, you want to talk about obstruction of justice?

 Are you kidding me?

-You know, I said to you from the very beginning, privately, and I even kitted with you on the air, you should really be there because I mean your intellect is keen and and obviously you love your dad, and there's some people, you know, that I I it just drives me crazy that they can't put two sentences together in terms of defending your father like Paul Ryan.
+You know, I said to you from the very beginning, privately, and I even kidded with you on the air, you should really be there because, I mean, your intellect is keen, and obviously you love your dad.

-But you know, let me go back to this whole General Flynn issue.
+But, you know, let me go back to this whole General Flynn issue.

-I oh, Jesus, poor guy.
+Oh, Jesus, poor guy.

 I hope it goes away.